Beyond Point and ClickThe Expanding Demand for Coding Skills

 Manufacturing jobs have a future in the U.S., but the job skills that represent the future are more technical, and are less likely to be replaced by robots.

 Beyond Point and Click: The Expanding Demand for Coding Skills

 We live in a digital world.
 Our phones, our cars, our banks, and our hospitals – nearly every aspect of our lives – depend on computer code.
-As a result, coding, or computer programming, is becoming a core skill requirement for many well-paying jobs.
+As a result, coding skills, or computer programming, are becoming core skill requirements for many well-paying jobs.
 Coding skills are in demand across a broad range of careers, not just for programmers.
 The ability not only to use but also to program software is often required of business people who work with data, of designers and marketers who create websites, of engineers who build products and technologies, and of scientists who conduct research.

 The data contained in this report are drawn from 26 million U.S. online job postings collected in 2015 and have been analyzed to determine the specific jobs and skills that employers are seeking.

 Seven million job openings in 2015 were in occupations which value coding.
 This corresponds to 20% of “career track” jobs, defined as those which pay a national living wage of at least $15 per hour.

 Coding skills are of value to candidates across five major job categories:

 - Information Technology (IT) worker

 - Data Analysts

 - Artists and Designers